jzxhuang/GameMaker/README.md

 # GameMaker
-2 games that I worked on for the DPCDSB GameMaker competition.
+Two games that I worked on for the DPCDSB GameMaker competition.
 Titled Jester's Rampage and Mansion Busters, both finished top 5 in the competition.
+These games got me interested in coding!

 They were built on YoYo Games' GameMaker Studio software, which features a drag and drop GUI that made creating the games easy - they didn't require much coding, aside from a couple manual scripts that we wrote.
 However, these games were pretty much my intro to programming, so they hold a special place in my heart.